 Cotton Australia helps the Australian cotton industry to be world competitive, sustainable and valued by the community.
 It has roles in policy and grower representation, best management practices (through the delivery of the myBMP program), promotion and education, and biosecurity.

 One of Cotton Australia’s key roles is advocacy, helping to reduce the regulatory burden on growers and advance their interests at all levels.
-The organisation lobbies extensively on a wide range of political issues confronting growers, defends the industry from the impact of new legislation and has a team of dedicated regional staff, providing support and advice to growers on the ground.
+The organisation advocates extensively on a wide range of legislative and regulatory issues confronting growers and has a team of dedicated regional staff, providing support and advice to growers on the ground.

 Cotton Australia also plays an important role in providing grower feedback on research priorities, and lobbying for greater funding for rural R&D. Cotton Australia provides ongoing advice to the CRDC on research projects and where research dollars should be invested.